Voted Best Of Delaware Twice By His Peers

 Premises liability accidents: there are dozens of ways you can be injured while on someone else's property such as slipping and falling, suffering a burn, tripping on an unsecured rug or wet floor, merchandise can fall from a shelf onto you, assaults and parking lot accidents.

-Workers compensation accidents: these accidents can involve work related auto accidents, chemical, thermal and liquid burns, falling, repeptitive stress injuries, machine accidents, back and neck strains, joint, connective tissue and crushing injuries.
+Workers compensation accidents: these accidents can involve work related auto accidents, chemical, thermal and liquid burns, falling, repeptitive stress injuries, machine accidents, back and neck strains, joint and connective tissue injuries, idiopathic injuries and crushing injuries.
 Very severe workers' comp injuries can include amputation, coma, paralysis and death.

 Animal attacks: the most common type of animal attack in Delaware is a dog bite but other domestic animals can harm you as well such as snakes, cats and ferrets